darinz/PSL/04_regression_trees/README.md

 ## Contributing

 Feel free to contribute improvements to the code examples or documentation.
 This module is designed to be a comprehensive resource for learning tree-based regression methods in statistical learning.

+---

+**Navigation:**
+- **Start Learning:** [Regression Trees](01_regression_trees.md) - Understanding tree structure and recursive binary splitting
+- **Previous Section:** [Nonlinear Regression](../05_nonlinear_regression/README.md) - Overview of nonlinear regression methods and applications